SAVE $40 off $800+

 An accessible, story-driven look at the future of the global economy, written by a leading expert

-Unlike Amazon and other retailers who may also offer Extreme Economies (What Life at the World's Margins Can Teach Us About Our Own Future) - 9781250170514 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Extreme Economies (What Life at the World's Margins Can Teach Us About Our Own Future) - 9781250170514, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details